springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

+---
+description: How-to easily migrate from mxGraph to maxGraph
+---

-# Migration guide: mxGraph to maxGraph
+# Migrate from mxGraph to maxGraph

 This documentation provides instructions for migrating from `mxGraph` to `maxGraph`.
 It includes information about application setup changes, code changes, styles, event handling and other relevant information.